 Listen out for guest soloist Branford Marsalis on Soprano sax!

-Of course, is not just about witches, and we’d be remiss not to include something of ghouls…
+Of course, Halloween is not just about witches, and we’d be remiss not to include something of ghouls…

 Technically this one is not themed around ghosts, but it has it in the title and gives us the chance to dig out this killer (see what we did there…) version of tenor saxophone Stan Getz playing it live in Stockholm…